HJBerwick/HJBerwick.github.io/_posts/2024-05-29-cnn-fruit-classification.md

 orange             0.0      0.0     0.0   0.1    0.0     0.8
 ```

 Along the top are our *actual* classes and down the side are our *predicted* classes.
-So counting *down* the columns we can get the Classification Accuracy (%) for each class, and we can see where it is getting confused.
+So, counting *down* the columns we can get the Classification Accuracy (%) for each class, and we can see where it is getting confused.

 So, while overall our test set accuracy was 75%, for each individual class, we see: